cybersecrs/afinus/README.md

 At the end, write test and submit pull request.

 Documentation is coming...

 If you want to support the project, share the link:

 Instagram: @cybersecrs
-www.cybersecrs.github.io/afinus
+www.github.com/cybersecrs/afinus

 ---

 ## Read the License

+*To use AFINUS in Albania you must pay for the license key*
-*AFINUS* can be used, edited and/or sold as long as you keep it Open-Source!
+Otherwise, *AFINUS* can be used, edited and/or sold as long as you keep it Open-Source & give credits!
 Author is NOT responsible for any damage caused by this script!
 For more info, read the LICENSE file.